15 Day New Zealand Explorer

 Here are just a few highlights of this tour:

 Some of the featured experiences on this tour:

 Conditions: Prices are per person, double-share and subject to availability at the time of booking.
 Prices were correct as at 15 Jun 18 but are subject to change without notice.
-Valid for travel from 1 Oct 18 to 30 Apr 19.
+Price is based on travel in Sep 18.
+Surcharges will apply for travel 1 Oct 18 to 30 Apr 19.
 Please enquire for more details.